 Body fluids and waste include:

-Use plastic-backed sheets or disposable plastic-backed pads on your mattress or furniture.
-Use them even if you wear a diaper or pad.
+Use plastic-backed sheets or disposable plastic-backed pads on your mattress or furniture, even if you wear a diaper or pad.

 Change diapers or pads right away.
 Your skin should be cleaned with soap and water and dried well.
-Throw out all disposable items with the regular garbage (see
+Throw out all disposable items with the regular garbage.
+Follow the information in the Alberta Health Services

 Try to throw up directly into the toilet.
-Close the toilet lid and flush 2 times, then wash your hands with soap and water.
+Close the toilet lid and flush, then wash your hands with soap and water.

 Author: Provincial Hazardous Medication Committee, Alberta Health Services